563 related texts · 17 related myths · Page 2 of 12

 The Torah tells us about the 10th plague, the death of the firstborn in Egypt, and the Exodus that followed.
 But the details… they’re fascinating.
 Rabbi Shimon Ben Yochai, a toweri...

-That's kind of what went down between Moses and the Egyptian magicians, according to Pirkei DeRabbi Eliezer, a fascinating early medieval text that delves into biblical narratives....
+That's kind of what went down between Moses and the Egyptian magicians, according to Pirkei DeRabbi Eliezer, a fascinating early medieval text that explores biblical narratives. re...

-Not just any hand, mind you, but the hand of the Holy One, blessed be He.
-Rabbi Ishmael, in Pirkei DeRabbi Eliezer (Chapter 48), unveils a fascinating idea: each finger on God's ri...
+Not just any hand, but the hand of the Holy One, blessed be He.
+Rabbi Ishmael, in Pirkei DeRabbi Eliezer (Chapter 48), unveils a fascinating idea: each finger on God's right hand i...

-We all do sometimes! a fascinating little corner of Jewish law from Sifrei Devarim, a collection of legal midrash (rabbinic interpretive commentary)im (interpretations) on the Book...
+We all do sometimes! a fascinating little corner of Jewish law from Sifrei Devarim, a collection of legal midrashim (rabbinic interpretive commentary) (interpretations) on the Book...

 In the Sifrei Devarim, a collection of early rabbinic legal interpretations on the Book of Deuteronomy, Rabbi Yehudah gives us a fascinating mnemonic device for remembering the ten...